Skillial/LBYARCH-Programming-Project-2/README.md

 # LBYARCH Programming Project 2
 ## About the Project
 ### Description
-This project aims to compare and analyze the execution time of C and x86-64 assembly in both debug and release mode.
-For this purpose, a short program was created to calculate the sum of every seven elements (single-precision float) in an array, and these results are then stored in a separate array. <br>
+This project aims to compare and analyze the execution time of a C function and an external function implemented in x86-64 assembly in both debug and release mode.
+For this purpose, a short program was created in Visual Studio 2022 to calculate the sum of every seven elements in an array, and these results are then stored in a separate array.
+These elements are single-precision floats that are initialized with the same random value every time the program runs. <br>
 The program follows this format: <br>
 ### Y[i] = X[i-3] + X[i-2] + X[i-1] + X[i] + X[i+1] + X[i+2] + X[i+3]